uaz-d4g/phase0/6_azure_ai2/AI-900_PA_question_pool.md

 ---

+**Path:** TBD

+**Type:** PA

-**Question:** A company is currently developing driverless agriculture vehicles to help harvest crops.
+**Stem:** A company is currently developing driverless agriculture vehicles to help harvest crops.
 The vehicles will be deployed alongside people working in the crop fields, and as such, the company will need to carry out robust testing.
 Which principle of responsible artificial intelligence (AI) is most important in this case?

+**Answer Choices:**

 - [ ] accountability
 - [ ] inclusiveness